tiy-durham-fe-2015/curriculum/README.md

 In which I ramble on and on about various random topics that annoy or interest me.

+## 0. Be humble

+You will make stupid mistakes.
+So will your boss.
+So will your coworkers.

+> Have patience with all things, but chiefly have patience with yourself.
+Do not lose courage in considering your own imperfections but instantly set about remedying them - every day begin the task anew.
+- Saint Francis de Sales

+When you're frustrated with someone (especially a boss or peer), consider your own shortcomings.

+Don't gossip.
+Don't complain.

+Be the sort of person you know you should be.

 ## 1. Don't be clever

 When in doubt, choose the obvious way.